casact/chainladder-python/docs/modules/triangle.rst

 Valuation or development
 ------------------------
-While most Estimators that use triangles expect the development period to be expressed as an origin age, it is possible to transform a trianle into a valuation triangle where the development periods are converted to valuation periods.
+While most Estimators that use triangles expect the development period to be expressed as an origin age, it is possible to transform a triangle into a valuation triangle where the development periods are converted to valuation periods.
 Expressing triangles this way may provide a more convenient view of valuation slices.
 Switching between a development triangle and a valuation triangle can be